 When I started my first website, I knew you were supposed to use keywords in your title, but I didn’t realize that each page should use different keywords that related to the individual page.

-Install the Yoast SEO plugin if you use WordPress.
+Install the Rank Math plugin if you use WordPress.

-If you have a WordPress site, install the Yoast plugin.
-Yoast does a lot of the SEO work for you.
+If you have a WordPress site, install the Rank Math Plugin.
+Rank Math does a lot of the SEO work for you.
 It will tell you how well you did with your on-page SEO and what things you should change.

 If you use another platform like Weebly, Squarespace, or Wix, you might have a harder time optimizing your pages for Google, but it definitely still can be done.